U.N. experts caution powers they must heed 'laws of war' in fighting IS

 "STARVATION OR SUBMISSION STRATEGY"

-But the government of President Assad "remains responsible for the majority of the civilian casualties, killing and maiming scores of civilians daily - both from a distance using shelling and aerial bombardment and up close, at its checkpoints and in its interrogation rooms," Pinheiro said.
+But the government of President Bashar al-Assad "remains responsible for the majority of the civilian casualties, killing and maiming scores of civilians daily - both from a distance using shelling and aerial bombardment and up close, at its checkpoints and in its interrogation rooms," Pinheiro said.

+"In the last two months, Deraa has been heavily bombarded with little sign of the government's attempting to distinguish between civilians and members of armed groups," he said.

 Many areas under bombardment or siege are yielding to local truces, a "measure of the success of the government's 'starvation or submission strategy'," he said.